-Point-to-Point Protocol (PPP) Bandwidth
+Point-to-Point Protocol (PPP) Bandwidth (6 bytes)

 As sampling size increases, the number of packets per second decreases, resulting in a smaller bandwidth requirement.
 However, as sample size increases, so does packetization delay, resulting in increased overall end-to-end delay for voice traffic.
 The trade-off between packetization delay and packets per second must be considered when configuring sample size.